 - If you do transfer all your stocks, it will automatically close your account.

-- There may delays if you have account restrictions or a negative balance before the transfer request.
+- There may be delays if you have account restrictions or a negative balance before the transfer request.

 Now that you understand those key points let’s get to the process of transferring and closing your account.